CZ-NIC/knot-resolver/daemon/bindings/net_tlssrv.rst

 .. function:: net.tls([cert_path], [key_path])

-   Get/set path to a server TLS certificate and private key for DoT and DoH.
+   When called with path arguments, the function loads the server TLS certificate and private key for DoT and DoH.

+   When called without arguments, the command returns the currently configured paths.

    Example output: